Updated: Aug 13, 2022

 “Then Paul and Barnabas waxed bold, and said, It was necessary that the word of God should first have been spoken to you: but seeing ye put it from you, and judge yourselves unworthy of everlasting life, lo, we turn to the Gentiles.”
 Acts 13:46.

-The fulfillment of this prophecy is stunning evidence that God exists, and that Jesus is the Saviour sent from God to save us from our selfish sin by His self sacrificing love.
+The fulfillment of this prophecy is stunning evidence that God exists, and that Jesus is the Saviour sent from God to save us from sin by His self sacrificing love.

 1. Born in Bethlehem.
 Mic 5:2 => Matthew 2:1